bistoyek21-ric/Goorb-encode/README.md

 # Goorb encode
 # Created by: 21
 ## Author: Kasra Fouladi
-Link of the research essay:\
+Link of the research paper:\
 1\
 **All material and intellectual rights of this environment belong to [@kasrafouladi](https://github.com/kasrafouladi) and [@bistoyek-official](https://github.com/bistoyek-official), and any plagiarism is prosecuted.**
 ***